The Candidates In That Viral Harvard Video Just Won Their Election

 “My sister and her friend are running for pres and vp of Harvard’s student government and they never had to go this hard,” Uche tweeted — and based on the video's current view count, he wasn’t exactly alone in his thinking.
 Senators Kamala Harris and Cory Booker reached out to the students directly, and celebrities like Dwyane Wade voiced their support.

-Best of all, however, was the response from Matthew and White-Thorpe's classmates: The duo, whose campaign included a dedicated Instagram and the slogan “Harvard Can’t Wait,” won the election on Thursday (November 14).
+Best of all, however, was the response from Mathew and White-Thorpe's classmates: The duo, whose campaign included a dedicated Instagram and the slogan “Harvard Can’t Wait,” won the election on Thursday (November 14).

 White-Thorpe believed the campaign video had the potential to reach the students of Harvard, but she never imagined it would garner a response from the rest of the world.
 “I thought it was a great video, and it was something that our campus would love, especially since people would be able to empathize with their friends having a good time,” she told MTV News.
 She knows a thing or two about going viral — in 2017, she made national news after she received acceptance letters for all eight Ivy League schools.
 But even she couldn’t anticipate the video’s reach: “I did not think the reach would be that far.”